smWebProject/WebProject/README.md

 Error handling is taken care of by logging with NLOG.
 All errors should be caught using a middleware for that.

-Configuration file (appsettings.json) for environment variables .I added a rating middleware to record all site entries.
+Configuration file (appsettings.json) for environment variables.
+I added a rating middleware to record all site entries.
 The code was written following the "Clean Code" guide.

 Thank you for checking out my project!